renusushmak/portfolio-l-rs/README.md

 ### Portfolio:
-A professional portfolio page to spotlight my work as a full stack web deeloper for potential employers.
+A professional portfolio page to spotlight my work as a full stack web developer for potential employers.